ricsanfre/pi-cluster/docs/_docs/index.md

 title: What is this project about?
 permalink: /docs/home/
 redirect_from: /docs/index.html
-description: The scope of this project is to create a kubernetes cluster at home using Raspberry Pis and to use Ansible to automate the deployment and configuration.
+description: The scope of this project is to create a kubernetes cluster at home using Raspberry Pis and to use Ansible and ArgoCD to automate the deployment and configuration.
 How to automatically deploy K3s baesed kubernetes cluster, Longhorn as distributed block storage for PODs' persisten volumes, Prometheus as monitoring solution, EFK+Loki stack as centralized log management solution, Velero and Restic as backup solution and Linkerd as service mesh architecture.
-last_modified_at: "30-10-2022"
+last_modified_at: "17-01-2023"
 ---

 ## Scope
-The scope of this project is to create a kubernetes cluster at home using **Raspberry Pis** and to use **Ansible** to automate the deployment and configuration.
+The scope of this project is to create a kubernetes cluster at home using **Raspberry Pis** and to automate its deployment and configuration using **infrastructure as a code** (Ansible) and **GitOps**(ArgoCD).

-This is an educational project to explore kubernetes cluster configurations using an ARM architecture and its automation using Ansible.
+This is an educational project to explore kubernetes cluster configurations using an ARM architecture and its automation using tools like [Ansible](https://docs.ansible.com/) and [Argo CD](https://argo-cd.readthedocs.io/en/stable/).

 As part of the project the goal is to use a lightweight Kubernetes flavor based on [K3S](https://k3s.io/) and deploy cluster basic services such as: 1) distributed block storage for POD's persistent volumes, [LongHorn](https://longhorn.io/), 2) backup/restore solution for the cluster, [Velero](https://velero.io/) and [Restic](https://restic.net/), 3) service mesh architecture, [Linkerd](https://linkerd.io/), and 4) observability platform based on metrics monitoring solution, [Prometheus](https://prometheus.io/), logging and analytics solution, EFḰ+LG stack ([Elasticsearch](https://www.elastic.co/elasticsearch/)-[Fluentd](https://www.fluentd.org/)/[Fluentbit](https://fluentbit.io/)-[Kibana](https://www.elastic.co/kibana/) + [Loki](https://grafana.com/oss/loki/)-[Grafana](https://grafana.com/oss/grafana/)), and distributed tracing solution, [Tempo](https://grafana.com/oss/tempo/).